FAQ

 Q: Why do I need to give you my credit card number when making a reservation?

 A: While we welcome walk-ins, your reservation guarantees room for your dog at Club K-9, which means that we may have to turn away other dogs.
-If your dog isn’t able to make his scheduled stay, we need enough time to replace the reservation, as stated in our cancellation policy.
+If your dog isn’t able to make their scheduled stay, we need enough time to replace the reservation, as stated in our cancellation policy.
 Your credit card will only be charged in the event of late cancellations and no-shows.
 Please bring your credit card or chosen method of payment with you when you drop off your dog.

 Club K-9 also reserves the right to charge your credit card on file for reimbursement of vet bills, or required supplies for your dog.